- Tai Chi Chuan

 For Patients & Caregivers

-Based on Chinese philosophy and traditional medicine theory, tai ji is a movement therapy that seeks to harmonize the Yin and Yang vital forces and promote the flow of energy in the body known as Qi to improve health.
+Based on Chinese philosophy and traditional medicine theory, tai chi is a movement therapy that seeks to harmonize the Yin and Yang vital forces and promote the flow of energy in the body known as Qi to improve health.
 It coordinates a series of prescribed movements with meditation and breathing exercises.
-Clinical trials of tai ji have been conducted in elderly, frail, and disabled patients, and those with chronic conditions such as arthritis, Parkinson’s disease, heart disease, and cancer.
-These studies show that tai ji can improve sleep, strength, stamina, flexibility, balance, blood pressure, physical functioning, mental outlook, and awareness.
+Clinical trials of tai chi have been conducted in elderly, frail, and disabled patients, and those with chronic conditions such as fibromyalgia, arthritis, Parkinson’s disease, heart disease, and cancer.
+These studies show that tai chi can improve sleep, strength, stamina, flexibility, balance, blood pressure, physical functioning, mental outlook, and awareness.
 It can also reduce stress, risk of falls, and bone loss.
-Tai ji can be practiced by people of all age groups as the movements are gentle with little stress on the body.
+Tai chi can be practiced by people of all age groups as the movements are gentle with little stress on the body.
 Like other mind-body approaches, benefits obtained from this modality increase with regular practice.